 Part counting is an extremely useful data item that will enable you to monitor your throughput, quality, and much more.
 This article will walk you through the basics of ensuring part counting is enabled on your machines.

-In order to properly monitor throughput, we need to collect part count.
-This almost always comes from the part counter on the machine (also known as the work counter).
-Controls often have multiple part counters, and these counters are incremented by the program's G-code that is running on the machine.
-Programs are often complex, with controls given to operators to skip areas of a program, run multiple parts on a pallet, to stop before the end of the bar, etc. Therefore, getting part counts correct can also be complicated.
-This document serves as a guide to help you configure part counts so they exactly match the parts being produced from your machine.
+The number we use for part count almost always comes from the internal part counter on the machine's control, also referred to as the work counter.
+Controls often have multiple part counters, and these counters are generally incremented by the program's G-code that is running on the machine.
+Programs are often complex, with controls given to operators to skip areas of a program, run multiple parts on a pallet, to stop before the end of the bar, etc. Therefore, getting part counts correct can also be complicated, and having an understanding of how your programs are written might come in handy!

-We have found that the standard part count M-codes works well for most of our customers.
+The standard part count M-codes works for nearly all machines/controls.
 If you have not added an M-code or Macro for incrementing part counts in your code, you must do so.
 Each machine make has it's own documented M-code for incrementing parts, but the universal macro that works for almost all machines for incrementing the counter by 1 is: